eunbiggabi/term2/t2a2-readme/README.md

 ### R9.
 A link (URL) to your deployed app (i.e. website)

+[Heroku Link](https://young-taiga-87851.herokuapp.com/) (Issue with database, only desplay is working)

 ### R10.
 A link to your GitHub repository (repo).